Yves Saint Laurent (fashion house): History

 The eponymous brand was established in 1962 by designer Yves Saint Laurent and his partner, Pierre Bergé.
 The brand's logos were designed in 1963 by A. M. Cassandre.
 During the 1960s and 1970s, YSL popularized the beatnik look, safari jackets, tight pants, and thigh-high boots.
 In 1966, YSL debuted Le Smoking, a tuxedo suit for women.
 In an attempt to democratize fashion, YSL began producing ready-to-wear in 1966, with its launch of Rive Gauche, and is considered to be the first to popularize the concept.
 YSL's designs often featured designs influenced from traditional Chinese clothing, as well as themes from Pop Art, Ballets Russes, and Picasso.
 Saint Laurent is credited with initiating the broad, shoulder-padded style in 1978, that would go on to characterize 1980s fashion.
-Saint Laurent's muses included Loulou de La Falaise, Betty Catroux, Talitha Pol-Getty, and Catherine Deneuve.
+Saint Laurent's muses included Loulou de La Falaise, Betty Catroux, Talitha Pol-Getty, Catherine Deneuve and Laetitia Casta.

+In 1979, interior designers Jed Johnson and Judith Hollander designed the Yves Saint Laurent Enterprises offices in New York with architect Michael Hollander.

-The brand expanded in the 1980s, and early 1990s, with men's and women's fragrances, and its cosmetic line in 1978.
+The brand expanded in the 1980s and early 1990s with men's and women's fragrances, building upon its cosmetic line introduced in 1978.
 However, by 1992, the company's profits were in decline and its share price had fallen.
-In 1993, Saint Laurent was sold to pharmaceuticals company Sanofi.
+In 1993, Yves Saint Laurent was sold to pharmaceuticals company Sanofi.

 In 1997, Pierre Bergé appointed Hedi Slimane as collections and art director and relaunched Rive Gauche Homme.
 Slimane departed two years later to head couture menswear at Dior Homme.

-In 1999, Kering purchased YSL and hired Tom Ford to design the wonderful ready-to-wear collection, while Yves Saint Laurent himself would design the haute couture collection.
-Designs by Tom Ford For YSL were chosen Dress of the Year by the Fashion Museum in 2001 and 2004.
+In 1999, Kering purchased YSL, Alber Elbaz was dismissed and Tom Ford was hired to design the ready-to-wear collection, while Yves Saint Laurent remained in charge of haute couture.
+Designs by Tom Ford for YSL were awarded Dress of the Year by the Fashion Museum in 2001 and 2004.

-In 2002, after years of poor health, drug abuse, depression, alcoholism, and criticisms of YSL designs, Saint Laurent closed the couture division of YSL.
-"Chanel freed women, and Saint Laurent gave them power," Pierre Bergé was quoted, reflecting on his career and impact on fashion, "I created the contemporary woman's wardrobe."
-In 2004, Tom Ford departed the company and Stefano Pilati, an Italian-born designer became creative director.
+In 2002, the haute couture division was closed.
+In 2004, Tom Ford departed the company and Stefano Pilati, an Italian-born designer, became creative director.
 Yves Saint Laurent died of brain cancer in 2008.
 The following few years proved to be tumultuous for the company, with YSL stores closing in the key U.S. markets of San Francisco and New York (including the company's Madison Avenue location, its first-ever store in the United States).
 In January 2010, its Chicago boutique on Oak Street also closed.

-In 2012, Kering announced Hedi Slimane replaced Stefano Pilati as creative director for YSL.
-Slimane previously worked with Dior Homme until 2007.
-In 2015, Slimane announced he would revive Yves Saint Laurent's couture line.
-In 2016, Slimane left Saint Laurent and Anthony Vaccarello was appointed creative director, a position he still holds as of August 2022.
+In 2012, Kering announced Hedi Slimane would return to the brand, replacing Stefano Pilati as creative director for YSL.
+In 2015, Slimane announced he would revive Yves Saint Laurent's couture line, and proceeded to do so.
+After his appointment, Slimane moved the design studio to Los Angeles, Slimane's home; the couture atelier would remain in France.